|

 late summer

-Wasps can be particularly
+Wasps can be particularly aggressive

-aggressive in late summer when colonies reach
+in late summer when they reach maximum

-maximum size.
-This aggression is generally
+size.
+This aggression is generally associated

-associated with colony defense but wasp
+with colony defense but wasp stings

-well.
-If you get stung, get moving!
+get stung, get moving!
 When

 yellowjackets sting they may leave behind a